PrestaShop/prestashop.github.io/news/_posts/core-weekly/2017-01-27-prestashop-project-github-forge-2016.markdown

 A couple more stats didn't make in time for the infographic:

-* There were 2301 tickets created on the 1.7 Project.
+* In 2016, the community created 785 tickets on the 1.7 Project.
-* 785 of those were from the community.
-* 178 are still to be addressed -- of which only 23 are blocking/critical/major tickets.
+* 178 of those community-created tickets are still to be addressed -- of which only 23 are blocking/critical/major tickets.

 We keep working on handled PRs and Forge tickets better.
 Expect good things from 2017!